riboviz/riboviz/docs/user/install.md

 $ sudo yum install -y libcurl-devel
 ```

-**Troubleshooting: the most recent version of R is not installed**
+**Troubleshooting: `the most recent version of R is not installed` or `package "..." is not available (for R version ...)`

 Default package managers may not have the most up-to-date version of R available.
+This may cause problems when installing R packages.
 [The Comprehensive R Archive Network](https://cran.r-project.org/) has information on alternative ways to get a more recent version of R.

 For example, following CRAN-R's [UBUNTU PACKAGES FOR R](https://cran.r-project.org/bin/linux/ubuntu/README.html) to get the latest R 3.6 packages: